 “That was before…” Elizabeth faltered.
 His accusation was all too accurate.
 Why had she so readily accepted a stranger’s hand?
 Why had she not fled when she first encountered him?
 What had she been thinking?
-She had performed as would a teasing opera singer in Covent Gardens.
+She had performed as if she were a teasing opera singer in Covent Gardens of whom she had seen made the fool in one of the caricatures found in her father’s newsprints.
 “You have erred, sir, in your evaluation of my willingness to know you better.”

 She jammed her diary into one of the boots before catching her skirt in her other hand.
 She turned to flounce down the grassy part of the road, hopefully leaving him behind.
 She did not think she could run home barefooted, but she would make the attempt if he had the audacity to follow her.
 She dared not glance back at the scoundrel for fear of encouraging him to do more than he had.
 Unfortunately, she reached no further than the stile crossing between one field and the next before she heard him behind her.

 Rounding upon him, instead of retreating, Elizabeth charged toward him.
 “Why do you continue to torment me?
 I do not welcome your attentions.
 Get thee from this place.
 Yours is a tale told by an idiot, full of sound and fury.
 Signifying nothing!”